 I completed my psychiatry training at The Cleveland Clinic Foundation, where I also served as a chief resident in psychiatry, and was awarded intern of the year; and received a certificate of recognition for service to the Cleveland Clinic Housestaff Association.

-Prior to my position at OSU, I served as a psychiatry section chief for Advocate Bromenn Medical Center, and have experience in both office based and hospital based psychiatry.
+Prior to my position at Ohio State, I served as a psychiatry section chief for Advocate Bromenn Medical Center, and have experience in both office based and hospital based psychiatry.

-My personal interests include being a good parent, spouse, and a friend.
-I am an avid reader and strive to better myself.
+My personal interests include being a good parent, spouse and a friend to others.
+I aim to better myself continuously.

-I enjoy an active lifestyle including weight lifting, running, competitive racing, and golf.
-I enjoy college football, especially the Buckeyes and Oklahoma Sooners!
+I enjoy an active lifestyle including weight lifting, running, competitive racing and golf.
+I enjoy long term investing, college football, especially the Buckeyes and Oklahoma Sooners!